keyboardpartner/HX3/LATEST/readme.md

 * ...
 * C3 ModAmount: Modulation depth on C3
 * Adjustable busbar levels for each drawbar
-* Fixed small bug: Preset/drawbar set change on lower will no longer interfere with swell volume

 Note: Some advanced parameters are available by HX3 Remote and PREMIUM version only.
 These menu items are visible in menu system, but locked in normal version.
 Obtain a PREMIUM organ licence to make them accessible by menu panel.

 <b>06/27/2016</b> FATAR ScanCore #25, MIDI ScanCore #30